 Choline bitartrate also aids in delaying fatigue, improved memory function, and mood stabilization.

-Artichoke: Antioxidant.
-Increases liver health.
-Reduces blood pressure
+Antioxidant.
+Increases liver health and reduces blood pressure.

-Beet root: Antioxidant.
-High in nitrates that improve blood flow and lower blood pressure
+Antioxidant.
+High in nitrates that improve blood flow and lower blood pressure.